 Our vision is of a school without barriers for deaf children.

-Support packages for the children follow a ‘needs led’ model so that the level of support is tailored to the individual needs of the child.
-We adopt a child-centred approachto communication.
+We adopt a child-centred approach to communication.
 This means that we respond directly to the needs of the individual and all forms of communication are equally valued.
-We are proud of the very high level of BSL qualifications within the resource.
-With this flexible approach, we ensure that the whole curriculum is made accessible to our deaf children and supports their individual aptitudes and talents.
+We use speech, Sign Supported English and BSL.
+Support packages for the children follow a ‘needs led model’ so that the level of support is tailored to the individual needs of the child.
+With this flexible approach we ensure that the whole curriculum is made accessible to our deaf children and supports their individual aptitudes and talents.

-We care about the needs of the ‘whole child’ and foster high levels of self-esteem, confidence and a positive self-identity.
-We take full advantage of the wide range of opportunities to develop confidence and self-esteem alongside hearing peers as well as a sense of the child’s own deaf identity.
-We encourage the children to work independently and develop good personal and social skills.
+We care about needs of the whole deaf child and foster high levels of self-esteem, confidence and a positive self identity.
+We take full advantage of the wide range of opportunities to develop confidence and self esteem alongside hearing peers as well as a sense of the child’s own deaf identity.
+We encourage children to work independently and develop good personal and social skills.

-We work very closely with the Berkshire Sensory Consortium and cochlear implant centres ensuring that children within the resource have joined up care with excellent communication between specialists.
+We work closely with the Berkshire Sensory Consortium and cochlear implant/audiology centres ensuring that children within the resource have joined up care with excellent communication between specialists.
 Qualified teachers of the deaf, a speech and language therapist, an educational audiologist, an educational psychologist, specialist teachers, mainstream teachers and teaching assistants all work closely together with the children.
-We are very proud of We welcome children with complex additional needs and the schools work in close partnership with external agencies to support the development and progress of each child.
+We welcome children with complex additional needs and the schools work in close partnership with external agencies to support the development and progress of each child.

 We have strong links between home and school – this relationship is of the utmost importance to us.
-Daily links are fostered through the use of a Home School book, in which information is shared and parents can raise issues of a day -to-day nature or seek guidance.
-We invite parents to observe Speech and Language therapy sessions and if the need arises, to attend weekly signing classes.
+Daily links are fostered through the use of a Home School Book, in which information is shared and parents can raise issues of a day -to-day nature or seek guidance.
 We offer an ‘open door’ policy of family support in which regular contact is encouraged and parents are invited to discuss any issues of concern, without the need to wait for more formal meetings such as Annual Reviews or Parent Consultation evenings.

-If you are considering Emmbrook Infant or Junior Schools for your child, please get in touch.
+If you are considering Emmbrook Infant or Junior Schools for your child please get in touch.
+Visits are warmly welcomed.

-What our hearing impaired pupils say about us:
+What our parents and pupils say about us…..